How to View or Recover Your Microsoft Outlook Password

-Microsoft Outlook is one of the most popular email clients around, regularly ranking among the top clients.
-It’s only beaten by Apple’s integrated mail solution and Gmail for global email opens.
-Most people use Outlook at some time in their lives.
+Microsoft Outlook is one of the most popular email clients around.
+It regularly ranks among the top email client options, only beaten out by Apple’s integrated mail solution and Gmail.
+Most people use Outlook at some time, through business, work, school, or otherwise.

-Given those millions of users, it is understandable that at some point, someone will forget their Outlook password.
-And in those moments, you need a tool that can retrieve the password while keeping your data intact.
+Given the millions of users, it’s understandable that at some point, someone will forget their Outlook password.

 Differences Between Outlook PST and OST Files